Best Blankets and Throws For Your Home

 - Wool and synthetic blankets have knit weaves, making them warm and heavier.

-- Down blankets feature quilted weaves that provide warmth and evenly distribute temperature.
+- Down blankets and comforters feature quilted weaves that provide warmth and evenly distribute temperature.

 - Cotton blankets, which are typically the coolest blankets, usually feature a thermal pattern so that air can circulate freely.
 A blanket made of waffle cotton provides just the right amount of texture and warmth, but will also remain cool enough to be used on your bed year-round.